College Running Back With Sharp Pain In The Knees. Knee Tendonitis

 Well, maybe some people can do it.
 Like i said, youth will go a long way.
 But I assert that -you- can't.

-Flat out, from what you've described, your body is hurting for calories and nutrients and protein.
+from what you've described, your body is hurting for calories and nutrients and protein.

 I remember college, and being 20ish.
 Between finances and schedule and being young and dumb, it can be tough to eat right.